dereuromark/cakephp-queue/README.md

 ## Installation:

-* Either copy the files in this directory into APP/Plugin/Queue; or ideally install using composer and `require dereuromark/cakephp-queue`.
+* Install using composer and `require dereuromark/cakephp-queue:3.0`.

-* Enable the plugin within your APP/Config/bootstrap.php (unless you use loadAll):
+* Enable the plugin within your config/bootstrap.php (unless you use loadAll):

-		CakePlugin::load('Queue');
+		Plugin::load('Queue');

 * Run the following command in the cake console to create the tables:

 		cake Schema create -p Queue

+//TODO: Use migrations plugin

 ## Configuration:

 The plugin allows some simple runtime configuration.
-You may create a file called "queue.php" inside your 'APP/Config' folder (NOT the plugins config folder) to set the following values:
+You may create a file called `app_queue.php` inside your `config` folder (NOT the plugins config folder) to set the following values:

 - Seconds to sleep() when no executable job is found: